aehyvari/smt-comp.github.io/2021/parallel-and-cloud-tracks.md

 instances that a solver solves within the per-instance wall-clock time limit and the total run time, similar to the single-query track’s parallel score.

-For these tracks we need to choose in total 400 benchmarks from the single-query track logics, and we are specifically reaching out to you, the community and especially the competitors, for suggesting suitable instances to be included in the tracks.
-In addition we will try to identify instances that are considered interesting.
+For these tracks we chose in total slightly over 400 benchmarks from the single-query track logics.
 All instances should come from the smt-lib benchmark library.

 The solver submission rules follow those of the rest of the tracks.
 However,